bugasmarcondes/testing-javascript/0002-static-testing-tools/README.md

     - yarn add husky -D
     - ls -a .git/hooks to check which hooks exists
     - create .huskyrc and bind to pre-commit

+- Auto format all files and validate relevant files in a precommit script with lint-staged
+    - yarn add lint-staged -D
+    - create .lintstagedrc
+    - modify .huskyrc